What are PVRS & PVRS Categories?

 • Is it acceptable to ignore it or address it later?

-Severity scores like CVSS reflect the worst-case impact of a vulnerability under ideal conditions, and are primarily designed for full systems.
+Severity scores reflect the worst-case impact of a vulnerability under ideal conditions, and are primarily designed for full systems.
 But when working with OSS libraries, teams need to know what to do in their specific environment.
-Inedo’s PVRS builds on CVSS by incorporating real-world exploitability, business impact, and the risk of making changes, providing guidance on how and when to respond.
+Inedo’s PVRS categories build on CVSS scores by incorporating real-world exploitability, business impact, and the risk of making changes, providing guidance on how and when to respond.

-This chapter explains what the PVRS categories and assessments mean, why severity scores often fall short for OSS libraries, and how PVRS provides guidance that focuses on actionable responses over abstract scores.
+This article explains what the PVRS categories mean, why severity scores often fall short for OSS libraries, and how PVRS provides guidance that focuses on actionable responses over abstract scores.
 It will also show you how to set it up in ProGet and how it uses your tailored risk profile to help you make prioritized decisions about which vulnerabilities to address and when.

 Why PVRS Is Opinionated

-Typical vulnerability scores like you’ll find on CVSS are an answer to the wrong question.
+Typical vulnerability severity scores are an answer to the wrong question.
 They focus on how severe a vulnerability is in theory, but don’t consider whether it actually matters in your environment.
 A critical vulnerability in a rarely used library might pose less risk than a minor vulnerability in a heavily used dependency, but severity scores will treat them the same.
-PVRS was made to address this gap, and it is deliberately opinionated: it’s not here to produce yet another numerical score because these alone cannot capture real-world risk.
+PVRS categories were made to address this gap, and it is deliberately opinionated: it’s not here to produce yet another numerical score because these alone cannot capture real-world risk.

-PVRS doesn’t replace CVSS; it builds on it using your organization’s risk profile.
+PVRS categories don’t replace CVSS scores; they build on them using your organization’s risk profile.
 Instead of scoring vulnerabilities by severity, it places them into categories that recommend what action to take and when.
-PVRS is based around four core principles:
+PVRS categories are based around four core principles:

-OSS Library Mindset: PVRS is designed for OSS libraries, not end-user applications like Adobe Reader.
+OSS Library Mindset: PVRS categories are designed for OSS libraries, not end-user applications like Adobe Reader.
 It assumes you’re dealing with transitive dependencies (like a PDF processing library inside your application) where the risk depends heavily on how your software uses that component.

 Change Is Risk: Security fixes are not “free.”
 Upgrading a library can ripple across direct and transitive dependencies, introducing instability or requiring regression work.
 In some cases, doing nothing is the better choice when remediation risk outweighs exploit risk.
 Many libraries are upgraded during planned development cycles anyway; rushing changes outside those cycles can create unnecessary operational risk.